Toffee Pecan Christmas Cookies:

 - Cream the fat and sugar together.
-In this case you are using the Country Crock Baking Sticks, and it is super easy to cream them together because they are always soft and ready for baking.
+In this case, I used the Country Crock Baking Sticks, and it is super easy to cream them together because they are always soft and ready for baking.
 But if you use butter, make sure it is softened by pulling it out of the fridge early.

 - Add eggs one at a time.